narendra632/happening-NEXT/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-UI Component Library
+# Technologies used in this project

-shadcn/ui - natively support tailwindcss
+shadcn/ui - UI component library, natively support tailwindcss
    - npx shadcn-ui@latest init

    components used: button - npx shadcn-ui@latest add button

+uploadthing/tw - file uploads for nextjs projects, have configuration with tailwind
+   - npm install uploadthing @uploadthing/react